Chunngai/cross-sentence-gec/progress.md

 - [x] P3 R | Where does the gating mechanism come from?
   Similar to the one in Wang et al. 2017 (the paper read on Aug 2) except that the gating here does not consider the last output.
 Seems it's a common practice for gating.
 - [x] P3 R | Is the gating mechanism similar to LSTM?
-- [ ] P4 L | Pretraining decoder: unmathced params?
+- [ ] P4 L | Pretraining decoder: unmatched params?
 - [ ] P4 L | Dropping out entire word embeddings of source words: where is the code?
 - [ ] P4 L | We also rescore the ...
 - [ ] P4 L | What's the purpose of ensuring the dev set has a high number of err   annotations?